 CHIRON is a two year project funded by Innovate UK.
 Striving to design care robotics for the future with a focus on dignity, independence and choice.
+The consortium have chosen to take the project forward under the new brand name of JUVA.

-What is CHIRON?
+What is Juva?

-CHIRON’s various components can be mixed and matched to enable the customer to undertake a wide range of domestic and self care tasks independently or enable a care worker to assist an increased number of customers.
+Juva’s various components can be mixed and matched to enable the customer to undertake a wide range of domestic and self care tasks independently or enable a care worker to assist an increased number of customers.

-The vision for CHIRON is to move from an ‘end of life’ institutional model, widely regarded as unsustainable and not fit for purpose, to a more dynamic and flexible market offering people greater choice in the care sector when they require it.
+The vision for Juva is to move from an ‘end of life’ institutional model, widely regarded as unsustainable and not fit for purpose, to a more dynamic and flexible market offering people greater choice in the care sector when they require it.

 Who is involved?

-The CHIRON project is being managed by a consortium led by Designability.
+The project is being managed by a consortium led by Designability.
 The key technology partners are Bristol Robotics Laboratory and Shadow Robot Company, who have considerable expertise in conducting pioneering research and development in robotics.

 Award winning social enterprise care provider, Three Sisters Care will bring user-centred design to the very core of our project.
 Smart Homes & Buildings Association will work to introduce the range of devices that will create CHIRON and make it an indispensable presence in our homes.